 #2 – Roach Bait and Traps

-Be sure to check the traps and replace the bait regularly until all the roaches are gone.
-Keep in mind that roach bait and traps can take several days or even weeks to be fully effective.
+Keep in mind that these traps can take several days or even weeks to be fully effective.

 #3 – Clean With Alcohol or Vinegar

-Once you’ve removed any visible roaches, use rubbing alcohol or vinegar to kill any remaining roaches and sanitize the printer.
-First, unplug the printer.
-Then, mix equal parts rubbing alcohol or vinegar and water in a spray bottle and spray the solution onto a cloth.
+Once you’ve removed any visible roaches, use rubbing alcohol to kill any remaining roaches and sanitize the printer.
+Unplug the printer, then, mix equal parts rubbing alcohol and water in a spray bottle and spray the solution onto a cloth.

 Use the damp cloth to wipe down the printer, paying special attention to the areas where roaches were present.
 Make sure the printer has completely dried before turning it back on for use.